Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

 \subsection{Nonlinear phenomena}

 \paragraph*{Application Overview:} Nonlinear optical effects have significantly expanded the functional landscape of integrated photonics, particularly in coupled waveguide systems.
-Early work began with nonlinear directional couplers~\cite{jensen1982nonlinear} and soon extended into WAs~\cite{Christodoulides:88}, where nonlinear interactions gave rise to spatial solitons~\cite{millar1997nonlinear,PhysRevLett.81.3383}, nonlinear Bloch oscillations~\cite{morandotti1999experimental,PhysRevLett.83.4752}, and complex dynamics in two-dimensional lattices~\cite{PhysRevE.66.046602,fleischer2003observation}.
-These studies have contributed to advances in pulse shaping~\cite{hudson2008nonlinear}, all-optical switching~\cite{fleischer2005spatial}
+Early work began with nonlinear directional couplers~\supercite{jensen1982nonlinear} and soon extended into WAs~\supercite{Christodoulides:88}, where nonlinear interactions gave rise to spatial solitons~\supercite{millar1997nonlinear,PhysRevLett.81.3383}, nonlinear Bloch oscillations~\supercite{morandotti1999experimental,PhysRevLett.83.4752}, and complex dynamics in two-dimensional lattices~\supercite{PhysRevE.66.046602,fleischer2003observation}.
+These studies have contributed to advances in pulse shaping~\supercite{hudson2008nonlinear}, all-optical switching~\supercite{fleischer2005spatial}

 In recent years, the integration of nonlinear optics with topological photonics has opened even more compelling avenues.
-Nonlinear WAs have enabled the realization of self-localized topological edge states~\cite{lumer2013self,leykam2016edge}, topological insulator lasers that maintain robustness under fabrication disorder~\cite{zhou2017optical}, and chip-scale generation of topologically protected entangled photon pairs via SPDC and four-wave mixing~\cite{solntsev2012spontaneous,PhysRevX.4.031007,solntsev2017path,smirnova2020nonlinear}.
+Nonlinear WAs have enabled the realization of self-localized topological edge states~\supercite{lumer2013self,leykam2016edge}, topological insulator lasers that maintain robustness under fabrication disorder~\supercite{zhou2017optical}, and chip-scale generation of topologically protected entangled photon pairs via SPDC and four-wave mixing~\supercite{solntsev2012spontaneous,PhysRevX.4.031007,solntsev2017path,smirnova2020nonlinear}.
 These breakthroughs highlight the growing potential of nonlinear photonics as a foundation for both classical and quantum optical technologies.

 \paragraph*{Potentials of PWAs:} PWAs offer a promising path to dynamically enhance and control nonlinear phenomena in integrated photonics.
 Unlike static WAs, PWAs enable real-time control over coupling and phase parameters, making it possible to dynamically shape nonlinear interactions.
 This tunability provides a new level of flexibility for controlling soliton dynamics, optimizing nonlinear Bloch oscillations, and adaptively shaping pulses for ultrafast optics or optical computing.
 Moreover, when built from or integrated with materials exhibiting strong second- or third-order nonlinearities, PWAs could become tunable platforms for efficient wavelength conversion, light filtering, and dynamic routing in nonlinear circuits.